 Yes, the vocabulary level testing.
 Although you can make your own testing method, there are plenty of online vocabulary testers out there.
 You can always depend on the vocabulary testing tool from SpellQuiz as its much superior.

 Finally, you can ask your students to sharpen their vocabulary skills with spelling practices and tests.
 SpellQuiz uses a combination of listening and typing (writing) skills in this case.
+In fact, SpellQuiz is considered to be the best English vocabulary app by many.

 Also, your students can take part in the fun activity of online spelling bee!